Faculty Representatives

 The GSA mission is to recognize the unique perspectives of our diverse membership, to identify common threads that can bring us all together, and to amplify our collective voice to advocate on all students' behalf.
 In 250 words or less, or another creative summary of your choosing, please describe why you are interested in joining our team of student leaders and what the opportunity would mean to you from a professional development standpoint.

 Please send your statement of interest as well as a resume to generalinfo@wlugsa.ca with the location position you are applying to in the subject line.
-The deadline to apply is Thursday, February 29th, 2023 at 12 pm (noon) EST.
+The deadline to apply is Monday, September 9th, 2024 at 6 pm EST.

 The diversity of our workforce is at the core of our values and vision for the GSA’s future.
 The GSA seeks qualified candidates who share our commitment to equity, diversity, and inclusion (EDI) and Anti-Racism, Anti-Oppression, and Anti-Discrimination (AR/AO/AD).
 We welcome applications from qualified individuals who are Indigenous persons, Black persons, and persons of colour (BIPOC), persons with disabilities and/or accessibility needs, all gender identities and expressions and sexual orientations, and people who experience undue harm, economic hardship, and discrimination because of their family status, citizenship and/or immigration status, or size and/or appearance.
 Applicants are welcome to self-identify and disclosures will be kept confidential.